malkhaleel88/reading-notes/Read-06.md

 ## **Interfaces**

-*lueprint of a class.
+*Blueprint of a class.
 It has static constants and abstract methods.*

 *The interface in Java is a mechanism to achieve abstraction.
 There can be only abstract methods in the Java interface, not method body.
 It is used to achieve abstraction and multiple inheritance in Java.*